 Each class will have an electronic copy of the Dojo system.
 Each Monday it will be reset to 0 and children will be rewarded dojos for following the academy expected behaviour and producing good work.
-At the end of each week the child with the most Dojos in the class will receive a sticker to wear with pride and take home to show their family.
+At the end of each week the child with the most Dojos in the class will receive a small prize or sticker to take home to show their family.